 – IFR does not apply to line-outs or fly balls in the outfield.

-xviii.
-Foul ball calls should be made the catcher.
-If the catcher is unsure as to whether the ball was fair or foul, they may check in with the pitcher.
-Safe and out calls on the bases should be made by the pitcher.
-Players making officiating calls on the field should not feel pressured or uneasy about getting the call “wrong.”
+ii) No Presh: Volunteer Umpires or players making officiating calls on the field should not feel pressured or uneasy about getting the call “wrong.”
 Close plays are called “wrong” in baseball all the time, it’s part of the game, and over the course of the season close safe and out calls tend to cancel each other out!
 All players should accept the decision of the person responsible for making it without anger or resistance.

-xix.
-A ‘foul ball’ pop-up behind home plate can only be caught for an out, if it goes higher than 3 metres (10 feet).
+iii) 8 Feet Rule: A ‘foul ball’ pop-up behind home plate can only be caught for an out, if it goes higher than 8 feet.
 A ball not exceeding this desired height, is considered a ‘strike’.